The Ultimate Guide To The Brisbane Botanic Gardens

 The Brisbane Botanic Gardens at Mt Coot-tha are a living museum of native and exotic plant collections and feature thematic areas including a fragrant garden, bamboo grove, arid zone, Japanese garden, waterfalls, tropical dome and the largest collection of Australian native rainforest trees in the world.
 There’s also an auditorium which hosts horticultural shows most weekends.

 However, the biggest drawcards for families are the playground and the Hide ‘n’ Seek Children’s Trail.
 The playground offers climbing structures, swings, slides, balance and stepping logs as well as a dry creek bed and grassy open spaces.
-The children’s trail (pick up a detailed map at the garden’s entry) provides a fun way for children to navigate the garden themselves, looking for hidden surprises along the way.
+The children’s trail (pick up a detailed map from the Mt Coot-tha Visitor Information Centre) provides a fun way for children to navigate the garden themselves, looking for hidden surprises along the way.
 There are numerous picnic areas available throughout the gardens with picnic tables and seats in shaded areas.
 There are also toilets and drinking fountains throughout the gardens, but no barbecue facilities.
 If you don’t feel like packing your own picnic, the onsite cafe has you covered for breakfast and lunch and also has a children’s menu.

 Right next to the gardens is the Sir Thomas Brisbane Planetarium, where astronomy lovers can enjoy the free displays and mini-theatre shows, or you can purchase a ticket to see a show in the Cosmic Skydome.
 This is a unique, circular theatre where the audience lies back on reclined theatre seats to watch shows that are projected by a state-of-the-art optical star projector onto the huge domed ceiling, giving you a 180º view of the action in the night sky and outer space!

 Brisbane Botanic Gardens Mt Coot-tha – family events